Varangians: Islamic world

 The Rus' initially appeared in Serkland in the 9th century, traveling as merchants along the Volga trade route, selling furs, honey, and slaves, as well as luxury goods such as amber, Frankish swords, and walrus ivory.
 These goods were mostly exchanged for Arabic silver coins, called dirhams.
 Hoards of 9th-century Baghdad-minted silver coins have been found in Sweden, particularly in Gotland.
 Variations in the size of the coin hoards show that there were phases of increased importation of coins and sometime decades during which very few coins were imported.

 The economic relationship between the Rus and the Islamic world developed quickly into a network of trading routes.
 Initially the Rus founded Staraya Ladoga as the first node from the Baltic to the Caspian Sea and Black Sea.
 By the end of the 9th century, Staraya Ladoga was replaced as the most important center by Novgorod.
 From these centers the Rus were able to send their goods as far as Baghdad.
 Baghdad was the political and cultural center of the Islamic world in the 9th and 10th centuries and the Rus merchants who went there to trade their goods for silver interacted with cultures and goods from the Islamic World, and also from China, India, and North Africa.

 The trade between the Rus and the lands south of the Black and Caspian seas made it possible for cultural interactions to take place between the Rus and the Islamic World.
-The account written by Ibn Fadlan about his 921–922 travels from Baghdad to the capital of the Bulghar kingdom gives details which can reveal the cultural interaction between the two groups.
-Ibn Fadlan gives a vivid description of the daily habits of the Rus, as well as the only known first-person account of the complicated ship-burning funeral ceremony.
+The account written by Ahmad ibn Fadlan about his 921–922 travels from Baghdad to the capital of the First Bulgarian Empire gives details which can reveal the cultural interaction between the two groups.
+Ibn Fadlan gives a vivid description of the Rus and their daily habits.
+He describes them as perfect physical specimens........ having bodies tall as (date) palm trees, with blond hair and ruddy skin.
+Each is tattooed from "the tips of his toes to his neck" with dark blue or dark green "designs" (they were known to make an inky-blue dye from wood ash) and all men are armed with an axe, sword, and long knife.
+He wrote the only known first-person account of the complicated ship-burning funeral ceremony.
 Certain details in his account, especially the dialogue of the ceremonies and his personal conversations with Rus individuals, show that the Rus and the Muslims were interested in and fairly knowledgeable about each other's cultures.